 2. On a scale of 1 to 5, how productive is your business?
 5 being maximum productivity and 1 being an unproductive business.

-Not completely surprising, Forbes states that engaged teams have a 17% higher productivity than disengaged teams.
+Forbes states that engaged teams have a 17% higher productivity rate than disengaged teams.
 Remember, productivity does not mean the same thing as time in the office.
 It is very possible to have a highly productive team that is not overworked or on the cusp of burnout.

 3. Work Style: How does your company promote and leverage work-style diversity?

-According to this HBR article, bringing different work styles into a team can create productive friction which results in powerful collaborations that lead to a bump in workplace productivity.
+According to this HBR article, bringing different styles into a workspace can create productive friction which results in powerful collaborations that lead to a bump in workplace productivity.
 Tapping into employees’ different work styles is key whether a team member may be full of ideas and easily brainstorm, follow precise instructions with timelines and responsibilities, or look for opportunities to solve open-ended problems.

 4. Motivation: On a scale of 1 to 5, how well are employees’ motivators understood by the organization?

-Whether you think you rated high or low on these questions, it is always good to do a quick check-in to see where you think improvements can be made inside an organization.
+Whether you think you rated high or low on these questions, it is always good to do a quick check-in to see where you think improvements can be made inside an organization to increase productivity.
 At Cloverleaf, we believe that motivation, communication style, work style, and conflict triggers are critical to working well together as an organization.
 This is why we provide Insights focused on these areas.
 If you are interested in learning more about culture, productivity, and performance, read our research here.
-Looking for feedback on your team or organization?
-Take our Team Effectiveness Quiz here.